 If you can settle a lawsuit, it could take months or even a year before you receive payment.

 The Role of the Lawyer in Settling a Car Accident Case

 The work of an injury lawyer begins early on in an accident case.
 The lawyer can help you to document your injuries for the insurance claim and determine whether you can opt-out of the no-fault system.

 If you opt-out of the no-fault system, the lawyer can prepare your liability claim for the at-fault driver’s insurer and negotiate for the best possible settlement.
 The lawyer can file a lawsuit if you cannot reach a fair settlement.

-To discuss your car accident and the timeframe for settling your case, contact Roman Austin Personal Injury Lawyers for a free consultation.
+To discuss your car accident and the timeframe for settling your case, contact one of our personal injury lawyers at Roman Austin Personal Injury Lawyers for a free consultation. at (727) 787-2500.